HCL-TECH-SOFTWARE/connections-automation/README.md

 This will set up the NFS master, create and export needed folders for Component Pack components, and set up the clients so they can connect to it.

 By default, NFS master will export the folders for its own network.
-If you want to change the netmask, be sure to set:
+If you want to change the netmask, be sure to set for example:

 ```
-[nfs_servers:vars]
-nfs_export_netmask=255.255.0.0
+nfs_export_netmask: 255.255.0.0
 ```

 ### Setting up Docker and Docker Registry